Grave Stele of Dexileos: Context

 The Dexileos stele reflects Athens during a time of chaos and disorder.
-Following the Athenian loss of the Peloponnesian War, Athenian democracy was finally restored after the ruling of Thirty Tyrants.
+Following the Athenian loss of the Peloponnesian War in 404 BC, Athenian democracy was finally restored in 403 after the overthrow of the Thirty Tyrants.
 Athens was also facing a war with Sparta at this time, the Corinthian War.
-Dexileos was a young cavalryman who died at the age of 20, which can be seen through the inscription that reveals his lifespan.
+Dexileos was a young cavalryman who died at the age of twenty, which can be seen through the inscription that reveals his lifespan.
 Dexileos would have been an ephebe, going through his rite of passage to become a full, democratic citizen, like other Athenian men.
 This process included serving in the military for three years.
 This stele shares characteristics of two distinct ideologies in the classical period relating to death in battle; One being a very individualistic depiction glorifying the deceased and the other being an inclusion of aristocracy within Athenian democracy and depicting death as a sacrifice for the state.
 While this monument depicts wealthy Dexileos in triumph, bringing pride to his family, it also shows how he is part of the Athenian community, making a sacrifice of life for his people.

+Dexileos belonged to the class of knights.
+Four other knights, along with Antiphates, the leader of Dexileos's tribe, were also killed in 394 BC.
+The ashes of Dexileos as well as those of the four other knights were transferred to Athens and deposited at the Public Cemetery.
+The relief that was discovered in the Kerameikos was constructed later by the relatives of Dexileos (dated to 390 BC), when the family enclosure was built, where the relief was found.

 Location

-The Dexileos Stele is one of three monuments honoring an Athenian warrior in the Dipylon cemetery.
-One other monument, the Polyandron, honors all those soldiers who died for the city within a certain year, including the death of Dexileos.
-All these soldiers remains, including those of the elite cavalry status as well as less wealthy foot soldiers, were mixed together, burned, and placed in the Demosion Sema for burial.
+The Dexileos stele is one of three monuments in the Dipylon cemetery honoring Athenian warriors.
+One other monument, the Polyandron, honors all those soldiers who died for the city within a certain year, including Dexileos.
+All these soldiers' remains, including those of the elite cavalry status as well as less-wealthy foot soldiers, were mixed together, burned, and placed in the Demosion Sema for burial.
 This ritual equated all Athenians after death to create a complete, whole democracy.
-The other monument honored all fallen cavalrymen, listing eleven including Dexileos in total.
+The other monument honored all fallen cavalrymen, listing eleven, including Dexileos, in total.
 This monument preserved the sacrifices of those cavalrymen to democracy.

 Funerary crown

 Another monument was discovered, dedicated to five Athenian cavalrymen including Dexileos.
 Only the crown of the public funerary monument remains, now in Athens National Archaeological Museum.
 The monument, in pentelic marble, was found west of Athens, in the area of the Demosion Sema.
-According to the inscription on the epistyle, the monument was erected in honour of the Athenian riders who fell in the Battle of Corinth (394) and the Battle of Coronea (394 BC).
-The list of the fallen includes the name of Dexileos, the young man who was also commemorated by means of a private relief stele that came to light in the ancient cemetery of the Kerameikos.
+According to the inscription on the epistyle, the monument was erected in honour of the Athenian riders who fell in the battles of Corinth and Coronea in 394 BC.
+The list of the fallen includes the name of Dexileos.